Karaka-Management/Organization-Guide/Processes/01_Development.md

 Developers should occasionaly check performance statistics.
 At this point no target metrics are defined.

 Since the primary application is a web based application a similar tool as the Google lighthouse tool can be used to inspect the application for best practicies which can significantly improve the application performance.
 The sitespeed.io tool shows potential performance improvements and slow pages.
 With the php trace and profiler enabled in the `php.ini` file the VM automatically generates profiling and trace reports for every web request.
 These can be found in the webgrind logs directory and inspected in webgrind and dropped into the trace visualizer for a flame chart visualization.
+With mysqldumpslow you can inspect slow sql queries which may need optimization.

 1. Automatic trace and benchmark generation with every web request in `/var/www/html/webgrind/Logs`
 2. Webgrind view `http://vm_ip:82`